-Jockey Jim Crowley required hospital treatment after he was struck in the face by Raul da Silva at Goodwood.
-Photograph: Francois Nel/Getty Images
+Jockey Jim Crowley has claimed he was "the victim of an unprovoked attack from behind" after he was struck in the face by Raul da Silva at Goodwood on Sunday.

 Da Silva was suspended for 21 days for violent conduct after the two riders were involved in an altercation after the first race of the day.

 The 2016 British champion jockey alleged he was struck “with what felt like a piece of lead” after a “number of jockeys” questioned Da Silva’s riding technique.

 Da Silva told the Racing Post on Sunday that "Jim came up to me and was aggressive", but Crowley, who required medical treatment in hospital for facial injuries, said that was "categorically untrue".

 He said in a statement: “There was a minor disagreement over a race-riding incident with a number of jockeys not happy with Raul’s riding.

 “After this, I was the victim of an unprovoked attack from behind with what felt like a piece of lead, and it is disappointing that I have then been accused of being the aggressor.

 “This is categorically untrue and it is notable that after a lengthy inquiry that heard from many witnesses, only one of us was suspended.

 “I have no further comment to make and will leave the matter in the hands of the BHA [British Horseracing Authority].”